 An online Will is a great entry point for anyone currently without a valid Will in England and Wales who would like the security and peace of mind that they have protected their loved ones with a legal and valid Will.

-What are the 12 top reasons for writing a Will?
+What are the 12 top reasons for writing a Will online in 2022?

 Dying without a Will could affect your loved ones.
 Here are the top reasons why you should write a Will.